 Canadian corporate statutes generally provide that the shareholders may, by ordinary resolution at a special meeting, remove one or more directors from office and elect their replacements.
 This right, coupled with the right of shareholders to requisition meetings to remove directors, prevents Canadian corporations from implementing "classified" or "staggered" boards in which directors are elected for multiple-year terms with only a subset of the board subject to turnover at any given annual meeting.
+Moreover, the TSX rules prevent classified boards for TSX-listed issuers by requiring that shareholders be permitted to vote on the election of all directors at each annual meeting of shareholders.
 As a result, at each annual meeting a dissident has the ability to take control of the board.